mrbentarikau/pagst/SUGGESTIONS.md

 ## better not

 Issues section here is not for suggestions, only for issues/bugs.
-If you want to suggest something, freenode to #pagst.
+If you want to suggest something, libera IRC to #pagst.